marridG/2020-EI339/report/report.md

 From which,

 + Unsolved ratios are high, indicating that most board images are facing the problem of incorrect digit recognition.
 Since the number of filled cells is big, more errors appear and less possible the board can be solved within 5 changes of cells.
-+ Angles of lower (denser distribution) and right (higher probability of a solution) are more preferable (somehow meaningless though).
++ Angles of lower (denser distribution) and right (higher probability of solution existence) are more preferable (somehow meaningless though).
 + The captured image of Sudoku board should be of the one with less filled numbers for better performance.